InfoAdam1998/Azure-Bank-Customer-Churn-Pipeline/README.md

 ## About This Project

-This is my first independent **data engineering project**, where I built a complete pipeline to process and analyze the **Bank Customer Churn** dataset from Maven Analytics.
-The goal was to gain hands-on experience with **Azure Data Factory (ADF), Azure Data Lake Gen2, Databricks, and Synapse Analytics**, while following best practices in **security, cost management, and data governance**.
+This is my first independent data engineering project, where I built a complete pipeline to process and analyze the Bank Customer Churn dataset from Maven Analytics.
+The goal was to gain hands-on experience with **Azure Data Factory (ADF), Azure Databricks, and Synapse Analytics**, while following best practices in **security, cost management, and data governance**.

 The project implements a **medallion architecture (Landing → Bronze → Silver → Gold)** to ensure data traceability, quality, and analytics readiness.